 (a) a report in accordance with regulation 11, paragraph 5;

-(b) a summary of the deliberations of the Commission including what inputs have been taken into account and how these have been assessed, as well as divergences of opinion in the Commission, if any;
+(b) a summary of the deliberations of the Commission including what considerations have been taken into account and how these have been assessed, as well as divergences of opinion in the Commission, if any;

-(c) bis a summary of any uncertainties inherent in the Plan of Work and how the applicant has proposed to address these;
+(c) bis a summary of any uncertainties inherent in the Plan of Work and how the Applicant has proposed to address these;

-(d) any conditions the Commission considers appropriate to deal with adverse effects of the proposed activities; and
+(d) any conditions the Commission considers appropriate to deal with adverse effects of the proposed activities;

+[(e) a summary of the request and its implementation referred to in regulation 14, paragraph 1 and 1.bis, if applicable; and]

+[(f) the list of States and Stakeholders that participated in the consultation, and the summary of comments received as well as the way these comments were addressed by the Contractor.]

 2. The Commission shall not recommend approval of a proposed Plan of Work if:

-(a) the Plan of Work does not comply with all requirements stipulated in regulation 13 and regulation 12, paragraph 4;
+(a) the Plan of Work does not comply [, or the Commission is unable to determine whether the Plan of Work complies with, either alone or in combination with other activities and impacts] with all requirements stipulated in regulation 13 [and regulation 12, paragraph 3];

 (b) part or all of the area covered by the proposed Plan of Work is included in:

-(i) A Plan of Work for Exploration approved by the Council for the same Resource category for a different qualified applicant and for which the Council has decided to maintain the operator’s preference and priority in accordance with article 10 of Annex III;
+(i) a Plan of Work for Exploration approved by the Council for the same Resource category for a different qualified Applicant and for which the Council has decided to maintain the operator’s preference and priority in accordance with article 10 of Annex III;

-(ii) A Plan of Work approved by the Council for Exploration or Exploitation of other Resources if the proposed Plan of Work would be likely to cause undue interference with activities under such approved Plan of Work for other Resources;
+(ii) a Plan of Work approved by the Council for Exploration or Exploitation of other Resources if the proposed Plan of Work would be likely to cause undue interference with activities under such approved Plan of Work for other Resources;

-(iii) An area disapproved for Exploitation by the Council pursuant to article 162, paragraph 2, subparagraph (x) of the Convention; or
+(iii) an area disapproved for Exploitation by the Council pursuant to article 162, paragraph 2, subparagraph (x) of the Convention; or

 (iv) an Area of Particular Environmental Interest or any other protected site disapproved for exploitation by the Council [or in respect of which the Council has set a spatial or temporal protective measure as indicated in the applicable Regional Environmental Management Plan];

-[(vii bis) any other area identified [by the Council][by the Authority] for preservation for reasons of particular scientific, archaeological, historic or cultural interest;]
+(vii bis) any other area identified [by the Council][by the Authority] for preservation for reasons of particular archaeological, historic or cultural interest;

-[(vii bis alt) any other area containing an object or site of an archaeological or historical nature;]

-(v) A Reserved Area or an area designated by the Council to be a Reserved Area, except in the case of eligible applications under these Regulations made in respect of a Reserved Area;
+(v) a Reserved Area or an area designated by the Council to be a Reserved Area, except in the case of eligible applications under these Regulations made in respect of a Reserved Area;

-(vi) An area that has not been subject to prior Exploration activities;
+(vi) an area that has not been subject to prior Exploration activities;

-[(vii) An area not covered by a Regional Environmental Management Plan.]
+[(vii) an area not covered by a Regional Environmental Management Plan; and]

+[(viii) an area lacking a representative protection in the Regional Environmental Management Plan.]

-[(c) Such approval would undermine or contradict the Authority's strategic environmental or objectives pursuant to regulation 44 ter or the regional goals, objectives or measures set out in the relevant Regional environmental management plan]
+[(c) such approval would undermine or contradict the Authority's Strategic Environmental Goals or Objectives pursuant to regulation 44 ter or would be inconsistent with the regional goals, objectives or measures set out in the applicable Regional Environmental Management Plan; and]

-(c) Bis Such approval would undermine or contradict [breach] the binding goals, objectives or measures set out in other [applicable] global frameworks and agreements related to the protection of the Marine Environment;

-[(d) There is inadequate environmental baseline information for the area covered by the proposed Plan of Work.]
+[(d) there is inadequate environmental baseline information for the area covered by the proposed Plan of Work.]